Warren Techentin, FAIA

 Outside of the office, Dana is active in a local Dodgeball League, playing regularly in Echo Park and in tournaments in Orange County and Las Vegas.

 Thinh Nguyen received his Bachelor of Architecture from the University of Southern California.
 Prior to joining WTARCH, he worked for Jimenez Lai/Bureau Spectacular in Los Angeles and a range of renowned firms in Vietnam and Singapore.
 Thinh is interested in exploring architecture at a multiplicity of scales, with a sense of play, and through often overlooked aesthetic sensibilities.
-He likes cute things and attempts to dance/move with purpose on the weekends.
+He likes cute things and attempts to dance/move his limbs with purpose on the weekends.